rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 replay them after it has been healed.
 This is exactly what [statebox](https://github.com/mochi/statebox) provides you with.

-Essentially, statebox provides you with a **window** of events that lead up to the current value.
+Essentially, statebox provides a **window** of events that lead up to the current value.
 I emphasize window because it's limited in scope.
 You can't remember every event because then it becomes too expensive both in the space to store it and the time to traverse it (replay events).
 Plus, if your cluster is well connected most of the time there is no reason to remember older events that have since been propagated throughout.
 The tricky part is when a partition occurs.
 While statebox saves you a lot of trouble it isn't fool proof.
 The key is that your statebox window must be larger than the partition